IRS Bank Levy

 - Have you defaulted on a payment plan prior.

-To give you an idea whether working with the IRS on your own is a good idea; statistics show that an offer in compromise is accepted 14% of the time when submitted by the taxpayer.
-The percentage should increase dramatically if done by professionals.
+To give you an idea whether working with the IRS on your own is a good idea; statistics show that an offer in compromise is accepted 14% of the time when submitted by the taxpayer, and about 60% when submitted by a licensed professional.

 Dealing with the IRS is part art and part science.
 The science comes in by studying the guidelines and utilizing them to your best advantage.
 However, like any legal or administrative process there is interpretation and room for negotiation.
 That is where the art comes in.

 How is a Bank Levy different from a Wage Garnishment?